charlesnmcdowell/Jackedin/Chapter_2_Proof_of_Life.md

 They talked for ten minutes.
 He was witty, charming in a self-deprecating way.
 He told her about the nightmare of the holiday rush in retail.
 Maya found herself laughing—actually laughing—in a way she hadn't in months.

 "Listen," David said, his tone shifting.
+He looked at her intently, his eyes lingering on the deep brown of hers.
 "This is going to sound old-fashioned, but would you want to grab a coffee?
 Or maybe I could splurge and take you on a real date?
 I think I have just enough in the 'fun' budget for a decent taco truck."

 Maya hesitated.
 She looked at him—the frayed khakis, the honest eyes, the Target name tag peeking out of his pocket.
-Then she thought about her bank account.
-She thought about the image of herself she had been trying so hard to build.
+Then she looked in the mirror again, seeing the version of herself that the world expected.
+The beautiful, successful, upwardly mobile Maya.

 "I’m actually really busy with work right now," she lied.
 "But you can follow me on Instagram.
 I’m usually more active there."

 She showed him her screen.
 Her profile was a curated masterpiece.
 Photos of her on a trip to Miami she’d put on a credit card two years ago.
 Photos of her at brunch looking flawless.
 It was a page for a woman who didn't exist, designed to attract people who didn't matter.
 She had no intention of ever replying to a DM from him.
 It was just a way to add another number to her follower count.

 David looked at the screen, then back at her.
-The smile faded.
+The smile faded, replaced by a look of quiet disappointment.

 "Actually, I think I’ll pass," he said quietly.